jaspector

 Town business hours

-Typical inspection sequence: Scope dependent.
+Typical sequence: Scope dependent.
 Chapel Hill's public-facing pages do not provide one consolidated sequence table on the pages reviewed, but projects typically move through the applicable footing or foundation, rough-in, framing, insulation, and final inspections required by the NC code and permit type.

 Permits are required for new construction, additions, many alterations and repairs, demolition, moving structures, and regulated electrical, plumbing, and mechanical work, subject to North Carolina statutory exemptions.

+Building permit fees in Chapel Hill, NC are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $65.00.
 Fees are calculated as: Mixed schedule.
 The town uses square-foot-based permit fees for many residential and commercial building, electrical, plumbing, and mechanical permits, plus flat fees for items such as demolition, mobile-home setup, signs, and temporary or conditional power..
 Plan check fee: The fee schedule includes plan review charges built into many permit categories and also includes administrative and technology charges; the town's public schedule should be checked for the exact permit type because plan review treatment varies by category..

-1. Confirm whether the project needs a zoning-related approval, development review, or other town approval before permit submission.
+To apply for a building permit in Chapel Hill, NC, follow these steps: 1.
+Confirm whether the project needs a zoning-related approval, development review, or other town approval before permit submission.
 2. Prepare the permit package with construction documents, contractor information, plot plans or site plans as required, and any required affidavits.
 3. Create an OpenGov account and start the permit application in the online permit center.
 4. Upload plans and supporting documents, complete the application fields, and submit the record for review.
 5. Monitor plan review comments in the portal and respond to corrections or requests for additional documents.
 6. Pay assessed permit fees when invoiced through the town's permitting system.
 7. Wait for permit issuance, then print or post the issued permit and begin work.

-Other cities in Orange County
+Other jurisdictions in Orange County.

-View all Orange County jurisdictions →
+All Orange County jurisdictions →